 Television

 Cayman uses the American NTSC system.
 The British PAL system will not work here.
-However, you can buy multi-region DVD players on the Island which will play European DVDs.
 The majority of apartments or homes will come with a television and either cable or satellite feed.
 Many residents watch subscription based TV services such as Netflix or Amazon TV through their television.

 Wine